aantonelli94/aantonelli94/README.md

-- 👋 Hi, I’m Andrea Antonelli, a postdoctoral fellow at Johns Hopkins University.
+- 👋 Hi, I’m Andrea Antonelli, a quant model developer at a large Swiss bank.
 - 👀 I’m interested in using data and statistics to gain insight into complex problems.
-Currently I'm involved in deciphering the origin and nature of black holes.
-- 🌱 I’m continuously learning machine-learning and deep-learning techniques, and currently dabble in JAX, Google Colab, and more!
-- 📫 You can reach me at andrico@hotmail.it

 <!---
 aantonelli94/aantonelli94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.